facebookresearch/digit-design/README.md

 ## Quick Start

-Manufacturing and assembly documentation is found in the [Quick Start Guide](DIGIT_Quick_Start_Guide.pdf)
+Manufacturing and assembly documentation is found in the [Quick Start Guide](/DIGIT/DIGIT_Quick_Start_Guide.pdf)

-The manufacturing files are released in [releases](releases) for PCBA fabrication.
+The manufacturing files are released in [releases](/DIGIT/releases) for PCBA fabrication.

 ## Questions and Contributing

 If you have questions or need help with the content of this repo please open a ticket.
-We welcome useful contributions to the repo -- if you want to contribure please read [how to contribute](CONTRIBUTING.md).
+We welcome useful contributions to the repo -- if you want to contribute please read [how to contribute](CONTRIBUTING.md).

 ## License
 These design files are licensed under CC-by-NC, as found in the [LICENSE](LICENSE) file.